cxliu0/PET/README.md

 ## Data Preparation

-- Download crowd counting datasets, e.g., [ShanghaiTech](https://github.com/desenzhou/ShanghaiTechDataset).
+- Download crowd-counting datasets, e.g., [ShanghaiTech](https://github.com/desenzhou/ShanghaiTechDataset).

-- We expect the direcory structure to be as follow:
+- We expect the directory structure to be as follows:

 ```